bjin01/jobmonitor/spmigration/README.md

 * change the path of templates to your own path.
 Examples: [templates](./templates)
 * change the interval to your own interval.

-## Password encryption
+## SUMA Configuration and Password encryption
-SUSE Manager configuration file:

 The password is encrypted with the key (SUMAKEY) provided in the systemd service file.
 The key is used to decrypt the password value.

 To encrypt the password, you can use the following command: